comp129/comp55/docs/labs/JavavsCPP.md

   java HelloWorld
 ```

-now with the C++ file enter this command to first compile
+now with the C++ first enter this command to compile

 ```bash
   g++ HelloWorld.cpp -o HelloWorld
 ```
+Now with the compiler running you can now run your C++ code!

-now compared to java, the way to run the c++ file will differ between what system you are on
+Compared to Java, the way to run the C++ file will differ on what system you are on
-for example, the run command is
+for example, the run for the CPP can look like
 ```bash
   ./HelloWorld   # On Unix-based systems HelloWorld.exe   # On Windows
 ```
+while for Java because of the Java Virtual Machine(JVM) the command will be
+the same regardless of what platform you are on

 ## There is much to learn still